Politics and NGOs

 WACKER maintains a liaison office in Berlin to better represent the company’s political interests.
 In addition, we regularly extend invitations to politicians for discussions and tours at our sites.

-National and international associations – especially Europe’s Cefic (European Chemical Industry Council), the USA’s ACC (American Chemistry Council) and Germany’s VCI (Chemical Industry Association; German-language version only) – serve as a platform for our expertise.
+National and international associations – especially Europe’s Cefic (European Chemical Industry Council), the USA’s ACC (American Chemistry Council) and Germany’s VCI (Chemical Industry Association; relevant webpages available in German only) – serve as a platform for our expertise.
 Working within these bodies, we examine issues ranging from plant, product and occupational safety to environmental protection, nanotechnology and industrial (“white”) biotechnology.
 Our experts are also active in trade associations such as Deutsche Bauchemie (German construction-chemicals association), where issues include sustainable construction.